nodegoat/documentation/usage/API/query.md

 | __/ object / *ID*(,*ID*)__ | Select the specified Object(s). |

 ##### //nodegoat/A/B:design/C

+Specify for which Type(s) to access the Data Design.

 | C | Description |
 | -- | -- |